Fatal and Significant Airliner Events in 2003

 Source: Lakshmanan, I.A.R, "Air China Flight 112: Tracking the Genesis of a Plague," Boston Globe, 18 May 2003, sec.
 1A, p.
 1.

-Fatal Events for Airlines of the former Soviet Union
+Crashes for airlines of the former Soviet Union

 Fatal Events with a sole survivor